 Stock options provide meaningful incentives for management to execute on the longer-term financial and strategic growth goals that drive shareholder value creation because they only provide value to the named executive officers if the price of FS Bancorp's stock appreciates over time.
 Specifically, the value of the award depends on the price of FS Bancorp's common stock in the future as compared to the exercise price of the options granted.
-There can be no assurance that any value will actually be realized.
+There can be no assurance that any value will be realized.
 Stock options typically vest in 20% increments on each of the first five anniversaries of the date of grant.
 These stock options are also contingent upon the continued employment of the named executive officer through each vesting date.
 Termination of employment for any reasons other than death, disability or a change in control results in the forfeiture of any unvested options.

 Restricted stock awards are intended to provide the named executive officers with the economic equivalent of a direct ownership interest in FS Bancorp during the vesting period and provide us with significant retention security regardless of post-grant share price volatility.
-Grants of restricted stock awards vest in 20% increments on each of the first five anniversaries of the date of grant, with the exception of awards to Mr. Fuller, which vest in equal installments of 50% per year beginning on August 15, 2023.
+Grants of restricted stock awards vest in 20% increments on each of the first five anniversaries of the date of grant.
 Termination of employment for any reasons other than death, disability or a change in control results in the forfeiture of any unvested shares.
-More information about equity awards made during 2022 is set forth in the Grants of Plan-Based Awards and Outstanding Equity Awards tables that follow.
+More information about equity awards made during 2023 is set forth in the Grants of Plan-Based Awards and Outstanding Equity Awards tables that follow.